Graciekan21/django-wanderlust/README.md

 pip freeze > requirements.txt, then run server and it worked as it should |

 ### known Bugs
 On the Register page, I noticed some errors during validation, but they don't seem to affect the app, and none of the users have complained about anything.
+I believe they are caused by Django.

 ![Error on Register page](/documentation/testing_validation/w3/register_error.png)
 ## Deployment